 This course provides students with a working knowledge of word processing, presentation, spreadsheets, and database management software, including screen navigation of program menus, creating and editing documents, creating presentations, worksheets, forms, graphics, and reports.
 Emphasizes how applications may be applied to classroom and educational environments.
-(LCTCS Online Course Number: CIS 105) (110101)
+CPTR 1100 has a 5-year term limit on transfer credit.(110101)